Velonese/Velonese.github.io/index.md

+# Note

+This file will be taken down 31/8/22 to avoid sharing the solution with other applicants.

 # Opening Thoughts

 This request really comes across in a relatively simple way, but exploring each point reveals more and more unanswered questions.
 This was a real wolf in sheep's clothing.
 The Tickerboard itself has a whole host of potential features involved, and is ripe for feature creep if we dove right in with such a bare-bones requirement.